dustin2023/fMRI/README.md

 Therefore, the measurement primarily focuses on changes in net magnetization.
 This is composed of the longitudinal and the transverse component.
 The longitudinal component, which is aligned either parallel or antiparallel to the static magnetic field, is not measured directly but is mainly influenced by the static magnetic field.
 The transverse component, on the other hand, is recorded in the MR device and is oriented perpendicular to the direction of the static magnetic field.

 Under normal conditions, the value of the transverse component is zero because, as mentioned earlier, the spins balance in the transverse direction and do not produce any measurable magnetization.
 A measurable change in the transverse plane occurs only when the precession of the spins is in phase.
 The net magnetization (M) in the longitudinal direction is proportional to the difference between the number of spins in the parallel and antiparallel states.
-When there are more spins in the parallel state, the net magnetization is larger. ([Ref.
+When there are more spins in the parallel state, the net magnetization is larger. ([ref.
 9: Lecture 3: Fundamentals of MR Imaging (Part 1) page 15](https://www.studocu.com/de/document/georg-august-universitat-gottingen/behaviorale-neurowissenschaften/vorlesung-31-physikalische-grundlagen-der-mr-bildgebung-teil-1/35525085)).

 The changes in neuronal activity in the brain lead to changes in blood flow and oxygenation.
 As already known, these changes affect the local concentration of oxygenated hemoglobin, which in turn affects the T2* signal intensity.

 It is important to note that explanations of MRI phenomena often switch between classical physics and quantum mechanics, as both levels of description are used to explain the observed phenomena.
-Using both theories allows for a more comprehensive understanding of MRI phenomena, as George Box affirms, "All models are wrong but some are useful" (George Box). ([Ref.
+Using both theories allows for a more comprehensive understanding of MRI phenomena, as George Box affirms, "All models are wrong but some are useful" (George Box). ([ref.
 12: Lecture 3: Fundamentals of MR Imaging (Part 1) Page 13](https://www.studocu.com/de/document/georg-august-universitat-gottingen/behaviorale-neurowissenschaften/vorlesung-31-physikalische-grundlagen-der-mr-bildgebung-teil-1/35525085))

 In summary, fMRI is based on using the magnetic properties of atomic nuclei and changes in blood flow to measure brain activity.
 These physical principles form the basis for the fMRI imaging technique and enable the study of neural processes in the brain.
-Simply put, fMRI uses magnetism and blood flow to explore how the brain works ([Ref.
+Simply put, fMRI uses magnetism and blood flow to explore how the brain works ([ref.
 8: http://www.fmri-easy.de](http://www.fmri-easy.de/physik.htm)).

 The next sections explore the technical aspects of fMRI, including the equipment used, data acquisition, and data analysis methods.
 <br>